auffyyyyyy/Education-Website-Marine-Life/README.md

 Added some videos.

-Muslih: Sea water, Objectives and importance of coral reef.
+Muslih: Sea water, Objectives and importance of coral reef hard coral.

-Zaki: Type of fishes, Plankton and other species
+Zaki: Type of fishes, Plankton and other species and coral page.

 Danish: About us, athropot and home page.

-Faris: Fresh water, fish, other species , molus and coral.
+Faris: Fresh water, fish, other species , molus and soft coral.

 3.Use of third party resources